webplatform/docs-wpd/Infrastructure/architecture/The_salt_master/index.md

 [[File:nginx_fastcgi_status_full.png]]
 [[File:nginx_fastcgi_status.png]]

-'''Note''' that in this example I used an SSH tunnel ''-L 8080:piwik:80'', but it could have been done through [[#Read reports from other VMs through private network]].
+'''Note''' that in this example I used an SSH tunnel ''-L 8080:piwik:80'', but it could have been done through [[#Read reports from a VM through private network]].

 == Getting to know the status of an NGINX web server ==